MPBeholder/Pathfinder/Colosseum/Auriga-Strega.md

   * Hex Arcana - Cackle

 ### Spell recall
+At 4th level, the magus learns to use his arcane pool to recall spells he has already cast.
+With a swift action he can recall any single magus spell that he has already prepared and cast that day by expending a number of points from his arcane pool equal to the spell’s level (minimum 1).
+The spell is prepared again, just as if it had not been cast.

 ### Hex Magus (SU)
 At 4th level, the hexcrafter magus gains access to a small number of witch’s hexes.